mrpetro/EPFArchive/README.md

 - Closing archives with saving changes
 - Adding/updating/removing hidden data in archive

-**Current EPF Archive UI functionality:**
+**Current EPF Archive Manager functionality:**
-- WinForms are used as UI front-end
+- WinForms or WPF are used as UI front-end
 - Creating new EPF archives for saving
 - Opening EPF archives in read-only mode, extracting selected or all entries
 - Opening EPF archives in read-write mode, extracting, adding, removing entries